 Conclusion

 You’ve got the chart, now trust your instruments.
-Match tip orifice to amperage like gearing to torque—0.6 mm at 15–20 A for razor kerfs, 1.1 mm at 51–60 A for deep, stable cuts.
+Match tip orifice to amperage like you match gearing to torque—0.6 mm at 15–20 A for razor kerfs, and 1.1 mm at 51–60 A for deep, stable cuts.
 Set cut height, pierce height, and arc voltage; verify gas and coolant flow.
-Watch kerf, speed, and pit depth wear.
+Watch kerf, speed, and pit depth wear carefully.
 When consumables fail early, troubleshoot gas purity, standoff, and duty cycle.
-Brands vary—dial in, test coupons, then let the arc sing on spec.
+Brands vary—dial in your machine, run test coupons, and then let the arc sing on spec.